gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

     endif()
 endif()
 ```
 And we do that for each dependencies to discover pre-installed packages.
 This enables developing a project and its dependencies without reinstalling each packages.
-We do that for each dependencies.
+We do that for each dependency.

 Also, to find the file right file it uses the same profile name as our current profile in the file name.
 The user is in control on the profile name and thier arguments so we assume the same profile name means compatible.